-Wisconsin taxpayers can use several online options, such as filing returns and checking refund status online.
+Wisconsin taxpayers can use several online options, such as filing returns and checking their refund status online.

 The Wisconsin Department of Revenue also administers unclaimed property.
 Unclaimed property is any financial asset that hasn't had owner activity for a year or more and the holder of the asset is not able to contact the owner.
-In addition to traditional financial assets, such as saving and checking accounts and stock and mutual funds, unclaimed property includes utility deposits, unclaimed wages and property resulting from a business closure.
+In addition to traditional financial assets -- such as savings and checking accounts, stock, and mutual funds -- unclaimed property includes utility deposits, unclaimed wages and property resulting from a business closure.
 The law does not include real estate.